Arthur R. Miller: Miller in pop culture

 Miller was one of the real figures on whom Scott Turow based the pseudonymous Harvard Law "Professor Rudolph Perini" in Turow's bestselling memoir of his first year in law school, One L. Although Turow has never acknowledged or denied the connection, Miller has long thought himself the real Perini, and conventional wisdom in the legal community has largely concurred.

 Several years ago, the NYU Law Revue created a spoof of Miller in a South Park style, entitled "What Would Arthur Miller Do?"

 In 2011, students from NYU's Law Revue created a hip hop tribute to Miller called "A. Milley" based on Lil' Wayne's "A Milli."
-The video can be found here.

 Miller as art collector

-Miller is also known for his collection of wood block prints by the nineteenth century Japanese artist Utagawa Kuniyoshi, shown in 2009 at the Royal Academy in London, as well as at the Japan Society (2010) in New York City.
-In both venues, the exhibition received rave reviews.
+Miller is also known for his collection of Japanese woodblock prints by the nineteenth-century artist Utagawa Kuniyoshi, which he donated to the British Museum through the American Friends of the British Museum.
+Exhibitions were held in 2009 at the Royal Academy in London and at the Japan Society (2010) in New York City, which both received rave reviews.